 The Mingolo mango has gone from being almost unknown to one of the most demanded in recent years.
 These fruits from the Dominican Republic are sweet with green skin that ripens to a yellow color.
 Medium sized with just a small bit of fiber, they’re a must-try for lovers of tropical produce.

 Although few things beat a ripe mango that’s sliced up and enjoyed in its unadulterated glory, mangos are an excellent addition to recipes both sweet and savory.
-Here are some of our favorites.
+Here are some of our favorite ways to use mangos.